aussie-battler/Alias-Anomaly-Creatures/README.md

 ![Farty](https://media.discordapp.net/attachments/281649762934194187/448403282315182085/20180519222528_1.jpg)
 **About this script:**

 The script places random ToXic field missions on any map with soldiers & anomaly creatures protecting a loot crate.
-The three creatures are Farty, Sparky & the Screamer.
+The four creatures are Farty, Sparky, Strigoi & the Screamer.
 All creatures can be destroyed with explosives, under-barrel launchers or grenades.
 It is very easy to install.

 **Farty** is a smelly green slug creature that appears from the ground to spit toXic goo on it's enemies. https://goo.gl/FSK7WV